-Objective 4.14: To plan for a fixed guideway transit system that connects activity centers within Hillsborough County and the Tampa Bay region.
+Objective 4.14: Plan for a fixed guideway transit system that connects activity centers within Hillsborough County and the Tampa Bay region.

-- 4.14.1: The County shall encourage the use of mass transit in order to decrease the dependency upon the automobile for work and non-work trips. - 4.14.2: The County shall coordinate with the Local Planning Agency (LPA), transit agency and the Transportation Planning Organization in implementing Transit Oriented Development through the planning of station areas by applying the TOD Overlay pursuant to pursuant to Table TOD for specific station locations, considering the unique context of each station area within the entire transit corridor and the regional system.
+- 4.14.1: The County shall encourage the use of mass transit and the location of higher density and intensity land uses in close proximity to transit in order to decrease the dependency upon the automobile for work and non-work trips. - 4.14.2: The County shall coordinate with the Local Planning Agency (LPA), transit agency and the Transportation Planning Organization in implementing Transit Oriented Development through the planning of station areas by applying the TOD Overlay to specific station locations, considering the unique context of each station area within the entire transit corridor and the regional system.